Cultural and Community Resilience

 Up to two years

-The Cultural and Community Resilience program supports community-based efforts to mitigate climate change and COVID-19 pandemic impacts, safeguard cultural resources, and foster cultural resilience through identifying, documenting, and/or collecting cultural heritage and community experience.
-The program prioritizes projects from disadvantaged communities in the United States or its jurisdictions, and NEH encourages applications that employ inclusive methodologies.
-This NOFO covers the January and May 2023 deadlines.
+The Cultural and Community Resilience program supports community-based efforts to address the impacts of climate change and COVID-19 by safeguarding cultural resources and fostering cultural resilience through identifying, documenting, and/or collecting cultural heritage and community experiences.
+The program prioritizes projects from disadvantaged communities in the United States or its jurisdictions.

-Cultural and Community Resilience FAQ, 2023
+2024 Cultural and Community Resilience Pre-Application Webinar

 Step 2 Register for a SAM number and an account on Grants.gov